AlejandroDS1/breast-density-clasification/README.md

 This repository contains the code developed for the final grade project at the University of Barcelona by Alejandro Cantero.
 The project focuses on classifying breast density using the DenseNet121 architecture.

 ## Directory Structure

-- **`preprocess/`**:
-  Contains scripts and tools for preprocessing mammogram images.
-These scripts may include resizing, normalization, and augmentation routines to prepare the images before training.

-- **`project/`**:
+- **`code/`**:
-  The main directory with the implementation of the DenseNet121 model, training pipeline, evaluation scripts, and helper utilities necessary for model development and testing.
+  The main directory with the implementation of the DenseNet121 model, training pipeline, and helper utilities necessary for model development and testing.

+- **`metrics/`**:
+Contains jupyter notebooks that compute and show metrics belonging to the csv files produced by the model's evaluation.

+- **`data_analisis/`**:
+Contain one jupyter notebook per database.
+Computes and prints database information usefull to understand the size and shape of the mammograms.

 - **`README.md`**:
   This file.
 Provides an overview of the project, setup instructions, and explanations of the repository structure.